vasilakisfil/Introspected-REST/README.md

 to be served to the client.

-According to [RFC 7231](https://tools.ietf.org/html/rfc7231) this hint-based mechanism is called server-driven or proactive content negotiation it has been used extensively in HTTP protocol.
+According to [RFC 7231](https://tools.ietf.org/html/rfc7231) this hint-based mechanism is called server-driven or proactive content negotiation and it has been used extensively in HTTP protocol.
-In the context of MicroTypes, the client can negotiate for runtime MicroTypes, API functionalities that define semantics for the runtime metadata, as the Introspected REST defines them.
+In the context of MicroTypes and Introspected REST, through that mechanism, the client can negotiate for runtime MicroTypes, API functionalities that define semantics for the runtime metadata.

-However, as the manifesto says, runtime metadata tend to be much less and usually, introspective metadata are the big thing.
+Runtime metadata and MicroTypes should tend to appear less often because if anything can be introspected on the side instead of runtime, it will be defined as non-runtime, introspective metadata.

-it does have some drawbacks.
-As [RFC 7231](https://tools.ietf.org/html/rfc7231) notes:
+Surpringly [RFC 7231](https://tools.ietf.org/html/rfc7231) notes that reactive negotiation has some serious disadvantegaes:

 >   Proactive negotiation has serious disadvantages:
 >